scristobal/udp-tcp-spmc/README.md

-# TCP/UDP Single Producer, Multiple Consumers broadcast
+# TCP/UDP Single Producer, Multiple Consumers

 This is a rather simple but performant implementation of a single producer, multiple consumer over UDP or TCP.